compi1234/spchlab/session3/README.md

 * Python uses indexing starting at 0
 * The import statement defines packages and parts thereof for you current program
 * Python is object oriented.
 * sklearn is Python's basic Machine Learning package.
-For this exercise we have expanded sklearn with a class 'GaussianMixtureClass', which does Bayesian Classification involving Gaussian Mixtures and we will load this from the 'spchutils' package.
-This is automatically done for you at the beginning of the notebook.
+* spchutils is a small local package this is used for this exercise.
+It contains the IO routines for the data we use.
+It also contains a class 'GaussianMixtureClf', which does Bayesian Classification with Gaussian Mixture modeling.